10 of your biggest mental health questions answered

 This type of therapy helps you explore the ways you think, feel and behave, with the aim of identifying any unhelpful patterns.

-The idea is that by changing these automatic negative patterns, you can better manage challenging situations when they arise.
+The idea is that by changing these automatic negative patterns, you can better manage your problems when they arise.

 How does stress affect us mentally and physically?